akashatharv/beginner_tutorials/README.md

 source devel/setup.bash
 roslaunch beginner_tutorials string.launch status:=true
 ```
-Status is a flag which is false by default.
-It can be set to true as shown in commands above to record messages over all topics in a bag file
+Status is a flag which is false by default which means that rosbag recording is disabled.
+It can be set to true as shown in commands above to record messages over all topics in a bag file.

 Press ctrl+C in the active window to terminate the execution
 The resultant bag file can be found in the .ros directory.
 To get details regarding the newly created bag file type